Chlor-alkali electrolysis

 LiquiSonic® 20, LiquiSonic® 30 and LiquiSonic® 40.

-LiquiSonic® 30 is a high-performance system consisting of a controller with connection for up to four sensors.
+LiquiSonic® 30 is a high-performance system consisting of a controller with connections for up to four sensors.
 The sensors can be used at different measuring points.

-LiquiSonic® 20 is a variant with a reduced range of functions and connection of one sensor.
+LiquiSonic® 20 is a variant with reduced functionality and connection for one sensor.

 LiquiSonic® 40 enables the simultaneous determination of two concentrations in a mixture.
-A second physical measurand is combined with the speed of sound for this purpose.
-In chlor-alkali electrolysis processes, the LiquiSonic® 40 system usually contains a conductivity sensor as a second physical variable.
+For this, a second physical measurement variable is combined with the speed of sound.
+In chlor-alkali electrolysis processes, the LiquiSonic® 40 system usually contains a conductivity sensor as the second physical variable.

 Measuring principle

-The LiquiSonic® measuring technology analyzes liquid parameters such as concentration or density, detects phase transitions and is used for reaction tracking.
+The LiquiSonic® Measuring technology analyzes liquid parameters such as concentration or density, detects phase transitions, and serves reaction monitoring.

-The measuring principle is based on the determination of the speed of sound in liquids.
-The distance (d) between the ultrasonic transmitter and receiver is constant by design, so that the speed of sound (v) can be calculated by measuring the transit time (t) (v = d / t).
-As the speed of sound is dependent on the concentration of the substance, there is a functional relationship that can be used to calculate the concentration.
+The measuring principle is based on determining the speed of sound in liquids.
+The distance (d) between the ultrasonic transmitter and receiver is constant by design, so the speed of sound (v) can be calculated by measuring the travel time (t) (v = d / t).
+Since the speed of sound depends on the concentration of the substance, there is a functional relationship through which the concentration can be calculated.

-The speed of sound measurement is independent of the transparency of the liquid and impresses with its high measurement accuracy, reproducibility and stability.
-In addition to the sonic velocity measurement, a highly precise and fast temperature measurement for temperature compensation is integrated in the LiquiSonic® sensor.
-For many applications, this offers great advantages over conventional measuring methods.
+The speed of sound measurement is independent of the transparency of the liquid and impresses with high measurement accuracy, reproducibility, and stability.
+In addition to the speed of sound measurement, the LiquiSonic® sensor integrates a highly precise and fast temperature measurement for temperature compensation.
+For many applications, this offers significant advantages over conventional measurement methods.

-The LiquiSonic® sensor continuously measures both the concentration and the temperature in the predefined range.
+The LiquiSonic® sensor continuously measures both the concentration and the temperature within the predefined range.
 The process data is updated every second.

-The sensor component in contact with the liquid is made of stainless steel or corrosion-resistant material such as Hastelloy C-2000 or coated with Halar or PFA.
+The liquid-contacting sensor component is made of stainless steel or corrosion-resistant material such as Hastelloy C-2000, or coated with Halar or PFA.

-Various additional functions integrated in the sensor such as the flow monitor (flow/stop) or wet/dry monitoring (full/empty pipe) complete the process control.
+Various additional functions integrated into the sensor, such as the flow monitor (Flow / Stop) or the wet-dry monitoring (full / empty pipeline), complement the process control.

-The special LiquiSonic® high-performance technology ensures stable measurement results even with gas bubbles or strong signal attenuation by the process liquid.
+The special LiquiSonic® high-performance technology ensures stable measurement results even in the presence of gas bubbles or strong signal attenuation by the process fluid.

-Using an electric current, the salt (NaCl) is broken down into chlorine (Cl2), caustic soda (NaOH) and hydrogen (H2).
+With the help of electric current, the salt (NaCl) into chlorine (Cl2), Caustic Soda (NaOH) and hydrogen (H2) are decomposed.

 Two main processes are used: the diaphragm process and the membrane process.

-The same electrochemical reaction takes place in both processes: The NaCl flows into the anode compartment of the cell, where Cl2 is deposited as chlorine gas.
-The solution then continues into the cathode chamber, where H2 and NaOH are formed.
+In both processes, the same electrochemical reaction occurs: The NaCl flows into the anode compartment of the cell, where Cl2 is deposited as chlorine gas.
+The solution then moves into the cathode compartment, where H2 and NaOH is formed.

 Diaphragm process explained:

-In the diaphragm process, a porous diaphragm (separating wall) is used between the anode and cathode.
-It enables ion exchange, but prevents the mixing of chlorine and the sodium hydroxide solution.
-A salt solution is used as the electrolyte and chlorine is released at the anode, while hydrogen and sodium hydroxide are produced at the cathode.
-However, the quality of the sodium hydroxide is lower with this process than with other methods.
+In the diaphragm process, a porous diaphragm (partition) is used between the anode and cathode.
+It allows ion exchange but prevents mixing of chlorine and sodium hydroxide solution.
+A salt solution is used as the electrolyte, and chlorine is released at the anode, while hydrogen and sodium hydroxide are produced at the cathode.
+However, the quality of sodium hydroxide is lower in this process compared to other methods.

 Membrane process explained:

-This process uses a special ion-permeable membrane that blocks chlorine ions but allows sodium ions to pass through.
-This leads to the formation of chlorine at the anode and sodium hydroxide and hydrogen at the cathode.
+This process uses a special ion-permeable membrane that blocks chlorine ions but allows sodium ions to pass.
+This results in the formation of chlorine at the anode and sodium hydroxide and hydrogen at the cathode.

-The membrane and the diaphragm represent a high cost factor within both processes.
-The LiquiSonic® measuring technology is used to precisely determine the concentration of the catholyte in order to identify and counteract any inefficiencies in the electrolyser.
-This ensures an optimum service life for the membrane.
+The membrane and diaphragm represent a high cost factor in both processes.
+The LiquiSonic® Measuring technology is used for precise concentration determination of the catholyte, to identify and counteract any inefficiencies of the electrolyzer.
+This ensures optimal membrane lifespan.

-Depending on the method used, the catholyte is either a NaOH solution (membrane method) or a NaOH-NaCl solution (diaphragm method).
-The concentration of the 3-component mixture is measured using a LiquiSonic® 40 measuring system, in which the ultrasonic sensor is combined with a conductivity sensor.
+Depending on the process used, the catholyte is either a NaOH solution (membrane process) or a NaOH-NaCl solution (diaphragm process).
+The concentration measurement of the 3-component mixture is carried out using a LiquiSonic® 40 measurement system implemented by combining an ultrasonic sensor with a conductivity sensor.

 Your advantage:

-• Maximizing the efficiency of the electrolyser by continuously recording the concentrations in the process
+- Maximization of the efficiency of the electrolyzer through continuous monitoring of concentrations in the process

-Chlor-alkali electrolysis is a process in which sodium chloride (common salt) is converted into chlorine, hydrogen and caustic soda (sodium hydroxide) under the influence of electrical energy.
-During this process, sodium ions (Na+) migrate to the cathode, which is negatively charged, and chloride ions (Cl-) migrate to the anode, which is positively charged.
-Oxidation of chloride ions takes place at the anode, releasing chlorine.
-At the cathode, water is reduced to hydrogen and hydroxide ions.
-These hydroxide ions react with the sodium ions to form caustic soda.
-There are different variants of this process, such as the amalgam process, in which a sodium amalgam is formed at the cathode, which is then further processed in a separate stage to form caustic soda, hydrogen and mercury.
-Regardless of the process used, the caustic soda obtained is often concentrated by evaporation in order to achieve a higher concentration.
+The chlor-alkali electrolysis is a process in which sodium chloride (table salt) is converted into chlorine, hydrogen, and caustic soda (sodium hydroxide) under the influence of electrical energy.
+During this process, Sodium ions (Na+) to the cathode, which is negatively charged, and Chloride ions (Cl-) to the anode, which is positively charged.
+At the anode, the oxidation of chloride ions takes place, releasing chlorine.
+At the cathode, water reduces to hydrogen and hydroxide ions.
+These hydroxide ions react with sodium ions to form caustic soda.
+There are various variations of this process, such as the amalgam process, in which a sodium amalgam is formed at the cathode, which is then further processed into caustic soda, hydrogen, and mercury in a separate stage.
+Regardless of the process used, theresulting caustic soda is often concentrated by evaporation to achieve a higher concentration.

-Saleable caustic soda (NaOH) usually has a concentration of between 45 m% and 50 m%.
-As the NaOH taken from the electrolysis cells only has a concentration range between 12 m% and 33 m%, it is concentrated in multi-body evaporators.
+Marketable Caustic Soda (NaOH) It usually has a concentration between 45 wt% and 50 wt%.
+Since the NaOH taken from the electrolysis cells only has a concentration range between 12 wt% and 33 wt%, it is concentrated in multi-effect evaporators.

-If the solution contains NaCl as well as NaOH (diaphragm process), the excess salt in the caustic solution precipitates as crystals in the evaporator during evaporation.
-This achieves a NaOH concentration of between 45 m% and 50 m%.
+Is next to NaOH also NaCl present in the solution (diaphragm process), the excess salt crystallizes out in the evaporator when the lye is evaporated.
+This achieves a NaOH concentration between 45 wt% and 50 wt%.

-The LiquiSonic® measuring technology continuously determines the concentration of the caustic solution after the evaporator at all times.
-Subsequent dilution of the caustic soda solution to a customer-specific product concentration can also be monitored.
+The LiquiSonic® Measuring technology continuously determines the concentration of the lye after the evaporator at any time.
+A subsequent dilution of the caustic soda to a customer-specific product concentration can also be monitored.

 Your advantage: